ParthKalkar/customer-revenue-generation/README.md

 ## Description:

 This project aims to predict whether a customer will generate revenue for the company or not using deep learning techniques.
 The prediction model is built using a simple neural network with ReLu activation functions.
-The project is written in Python and is licensed under the MIT license.

 The dataset used for this project contains customer information such as age, gender, location, and past purchase history.
 The dataset is preprocessed to remove any missing values and normalize the data to improve the accuracy of the prediction model.